pvaret/SunsetSettings/docs/source/usage.rst

 - Add callbacks to take action when a Key's value changes with the :meth:`~sunset.Key.onValueChangeCall()` method.
-Add callbacks to take action when a Settings, Bundle or Key is updated in any way with their respective :meth:`~sunset.Key.onUpdateCall()` methods.
+Add callbacks to take action when a Settings, Bunch or Key is updated in any way with their respective :meth:`~sunset.Key.onUpdateCall()` methods.

 - Save your settings to a file when they are updated or when your application